plpxsk/primer-template/README.md

 1) Create content:

-  * Create a new repository on GitHub (Enterprise is ok)
+  * Create a new repository on GitHub (GitHub Enterprise is ok)
   * Add a README.md file with some content into the repository

 2) Publish so others can see it: